LockenLiu/Fi-Cell/README.md

 **Step 3: Run Fi-Cell**

-Now you have everything Fi-Cell needs, then you can run the analysis workflow under your installation directory by:
+Now you have everything Fi-Cell needs, then you can run the analyses workflow under your installation directory by:

 ```shell
 conda activate FiCell